 When I work with clients who are struggling with writing for reasons related to neurodivergence or mental health, I operate from a place of empathy and shared problem solving.
 I help academic writers identify and overcome obstacles, access their intelligence in written form, and learn how to work with rather than against their cognitive and affective needs.
 I help students advocate for themselves and mobilize the resources they need to be successful.

-I am excited to share all of these strategies in a new online workshop, How to Thrive as an Academic with Writing Challenges Related to Neurodiversity or Mental Health.
-Join us live or get an automatic replay.
-Register here.
+I am excited to share all of these strategies in a new online mini-course, How to Thrive as an Academic with Writing Challenges Related to Neurodiversity or Mental Health.